RecruitGo

 Breakdown of Total Cost to Hire Employees

 Now that we have a better idea of Thailand’s average salary levels and payroll components, let’s calculate how this translates to numbers.
-Keep in mind that this calculation does not include overhead office equipment, internet, or optional benefits.
-For instance, you want to hire a mid-level Data Entry Specialist in Thailand with a THB 35,000 (~USD 1,100) monthly salary.
+Keep in mind that this calculation does not include overhead office equipment, internet, or optional benefits

 With RecruitGo, you can onboard a new-hire in just 3 days!
 Fill out the form below for a free consultation with our local experts in Thailand!